TessorNetwork/kaiju/docs/core/proto-docs.md

         <h3 id="kaiju.bonds.v1beta1.BaseOrder">BaseOrder</h3>
         <p>BaseOrder defines a base order type.
-It contains all the necessary fields for specifying</p><p>the general details about a buy, sell, or swap order.</p>
+It contains all the necessary fields for</p><p>specifying the general details about a buy, sell, or swap order.</p>

           <table class="field-table">